ThornyFFXI/tTimers/README.md

 Opens configuration menu.
 This allows you to change themes, alter behavior, etc.

 **/tt reposition**<br>
-Forces all timer panels visible with max allowed timers, and allows them to be dragged around using the blue handles.
+Forces all timer panels visible with max allowed timers, and allows them to be dragged around using the handles.
+Bottom justified panels will have a red handle, and top justified panels will have a blue handle.
+There is an overlapping area in the default layout allowing you to drag both together by clicking the overlap.

 **/tt lock**<br>
 Ends reposition mode.